 Are you struggling to find records on FamilySearch, MyHeritage, FindMyPast or Ancestry for your ancestor?

-Here are a few things you can do to attempt to force your ancestor to bubble up to the surface while using online search forms.
+Here are a few things you can do to attempt to force your ancestors to bubble up to the surface while using online search forms.

 - Expand or contract date ranges